Penguins Tigers Lions 100 Interesting Facts

 Lions spend an average of 2 hours a day walking and 50 minutes eating.

-The lion’s worst enemy -is a surprise, it is a porcupine.
+Here is a surprising fact -a lion's worst enemy -is a surprise- it is a porcupine.

 A lion can't actually roar until it's 2 years old .